Bertha Kalich: Coming to America

 In addition to her work with Shakespeare, Kalich's performance in Leon Kobrin's The East Side Ghetto won enormous critical praise and increased Kalich's fanbase outside of the Jewish community.
 This production in combination with her performances in playwright Jacob Gordin's didactic plays brought unprecedented attention to the Yiddish stage.
 In 1900, she starred as Freydenyu in the premiere of Gordin's God, Man and the Devil, and that prompted Gordin to write the role of Etty in The Kreutzer Sonata and the title role in his Sappho and Phaon especially for Kalich.
 These productions made it out of the Yiddish playhouses, going all the way to Broadway, and establishing Kalich as a household name.

 Along with her male counterpart Boris Thomashefksy (1868–1939), Kalich became a darling of the press, admired by her fans and critics alike.
 According to theatre historian Henry Bial, minorities in American had not yet seen such accolades:

 [They] were celebrated in the Yiddish press and idolized by Jewish audiences.
 They were the royalty of American Jewry, embodying the immigrant success story and enjoying a celebrity attained by few Jewish artists before or since.
 Thanks to the exalted status of its stars, the Yiddish theatre itself has come to play a central role in the narrative of Jewish inmmigration to the United States.

 Her roles tended to be "women of the world", such as the title characters she played in Pierre Berton and Charles Simon's play Zaza, Victorien Sardou's Fédora (1905), Sappho and Phaon, and Magda in Hermann Sudermann's Heimat.
 Under the tutelage of Harrison Grey Fiske, she gained in reputation, eventually going on to star in plays such as Maeterlinck's Monna Vanna.

-She picked up English easily; however, her accent was slow to fade.
-She worked with Minnie Maddern Fiske for months to correct her speech, but was never completely successful.
-Kalich acted in a number of plays for Fiske, both original works and adaptations of roles that she had created in Yiddish.

 On the decline

 By 1910, though, "she was having trouble finding suitable roles in the light American theater for her more emotional and tragic style."
-Although she would go on to work with heavy hitters such as producers Lee Shubert and Arthur Hopkins, her Broadway career had already begun to fade.

 She left New York for Hollywood in 1914, where she appeared in a few notable films, including a reprise of her hit Broadway role in Marta of the Lowlands.
 Success was short-lived, however, and by 1915, Kalich was frequently returning to Yiddish roles to supplement her income.
 Her mainstream success in the American theatrical world enhanced her prestige there, and she began to receive top billing at the Second Avenue Theatre alongside stars like David Kessler.